 Vegan Peanut Butter Cups Recipe

-It’s so easy to make your own homemade chocolate peanut butter cups!
+It’s so easy to make your own homemade vegan peanut butter cups!
 You need only a few ingredients, simple methods, and about 20 minutes of active time.
 The rest is all chill time!
 Our chocolate peanut butter cup recipe is a Reese’s copycat that’s also vegan, dairy free, gluten free, and made without powdered sugar!
 Make them for Halloween, Christmas, Valentine’s Day, or any time you want a homemade sweet treat!

 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps us keep the free vegan recipes coming your way!